 Indicates the End offset TSN for this Gap Ack Block.
 To calculate the actual TSN number, the Cumulative TSN Ack is added to this offset number.
-This calculated TSN identifies the TSN of the last DATA chunk received in this Gap Ack Block.
+This calculated TSN identifies the highest TSN in this Gap Ack Block that has been received.